luziyi23/p2KVS/code/bottleneck_analysis.md

 python perf.py
 ```

-3. See throuputs and latencies in `test_result.txt`.
+3. See throughputs and latencies in `test_result.txt`.
 See flame graphs of latency breakdown in `perf_[#threads].svg`.